cakemit-edu/tidymodels/README.md

 # tidymodels

+Learning about modeling with R code.\
-Reproduce the codes and exercises available in the book "Tidy Modeling with R" - https://www.tmwr.org/
+Reproduces the codes and exercises available in the book "Tidy Modeling with R" - [https://www.tmwr.org/]